opinderkaur/opinderkaur.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a Clinical Assistant Professor of Economics at the [University at Buffalo, The State University of New York](https://www.buffalo.edu).
+I received my Ph.D. in Economics from the [University of California, Riverside](https://www.ucr.edu), Riverside in 2023.
+Before pursuing my doctoral studies, I gained research and industry experience at the ASEAN-India Centre at RIS, the Department of Commerce, Ministry of Commerce & Industry, Government of India, and as an Analyst at Infosys.

-My research fields are labor economics, development economics, economics of education, and health economics.
-I received a Ph.D. in Economics from the [University of California, Riverside](https://www.ucr.edu) in 2023.
+My research interests lie in applied microeconomics, with a focus on labor economics and development economics.
+I study intergenerational mobility, the economics of education, health and human capital formation, and the evaluation of public policies.
+My work employs experimental and quasi-experimental methods and is primarily situated in the context of South Asia.

 <!--Ph.D. candidate in Economics at [University of California, Riverside](https://www.ucr.edu).
 My research interests are in labor economics, development economics, economics of education, and health economics.-->